henrybyhee/secret_lottery/README.md

 # How it works:
 1. Admin creates pool.
 Pool is OPEN.
-2. Player delegate funds to pool.
+2. Players delegate SCRT tokens to pool.
 3. Admin locks pool.
 Delegated coins are staked to a validator node.
 Pool is LOCKED.
 4. After 21 days, Admin releases the fund and closes the pool.
-A winner will ebe slected randomly.
+A winner will be selected randomly.
 5. User can claim their fund/reward.
 Pool is CLOSED.

 # Pool Explained: